Nyanuhs/technicalworkshops/Cognitive/FaceAPI/Example/nodejs/readme.md

 # Getting started

+This example is written for [NodeJS](http://nodejs.org/).
-You need to restore all node modules
+You need to restore all node modules.

 ```cli
 npm install